Paz Esteban López: Secretary-General of the CNI

 In June 2017, CNI secretary-general Beatriz Méndez de Vigo announced her resignation and, despite the efforts of the Deputy Prime Minister, Sáenz de Santamaría, to convince her otherwise, her resignation was effective on June 13, 2017.

 On June 9, 2017, the Council of Ministers nominated Esteban as secretary-general.
 The Monarch effectively appointed her on June 13, 2017.

 In July 2019, the second five-years-term of the director of the CNI, Sanz Roldán, ended.
 At that time, the Spanish government (Sánchez I Government) was a caretaker government due to the April 2019 general election.
 The impossibility of forming a government provoked that the Prime Minister could not renew the director for a new term or to nominate a new candidate.

 Due to this situation, Esteban, who was the Secretary-General of the CNI and, therefore, the agency's second authority, assumed the direction ad interim of the intelligence service, being the first woman to hold the post.

 Director of the CNI

 On January 31, 2020, the Office of the Prime Minister announced that, Esteban, who since July 2019 was acting director of the agency, would be confirmed as the new CNI Director and as the CCN Director.
 Esteban was officially appointed on February 5, 2020.
 She was sworn in on February 10, 2020.

 On February 19 the central government appointed Arturo Relanzón Sánchez-Gabriel as the new secretary-general of the agency, being the first man to hold the position.

 On May 10, 2022, Esteban was dismissed as director of the CNI by the Spanish government following revelations that several national and regional politicians had been the target of phone tapping using the controversial Pegasus spyware.
+Esteban said that the CNI had phones tapped by a court order.
+She then received 174,122 euros in compensation.